ssrizvis/ReactDemo/README.md

-# ReactTable
+# ReactDemo

-A table in react with multiple functions like sorting, filtering, pagination etc.
+An app in react with multiple functions like sorting, filtering, pagination etc. on a table, including routing among components, implementing navbar etc. There is implementation of forms as well and login form is there.
+There is also a file named redux.js which is plain implementation of redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).